 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have heart disease, kidney disease, liver disease, lung disease, diabetes, or problems with your prostate.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, diabetes, an enlarged prostate, high cholesterol, or sleep apnea.

 Possible Side Effects While Using This Medicine: